ytcheng0214/SQL-Based-Outfit-Calendar/Readme.md

 # Outfit calendar

-## Summary
-A calendar recording users’ everyday outfits and recommending styling, helping people save time from deciding what to wear.

-## Description
-Users can add clothing items with attributes (e.g. color, suitable season, type of clothing) to the closet in the app.
-Users can also add clothing items to their favorites.
-Users will record outfits on the calendar to create a wearing history.
-The app can recommend styling ideas based on the weather, occasion, color, and the records in the calendar.
+Designed and implemented a cloud-based outfit recommendation system on **Google Cloud Platform (GCP)** using **SQL** for efficient data management.
+Enabled users to store clothing items with attributes, log daily outfits in a calendar, and receive personalized styling suggestions based on weather, occasion, and past records.

 # Demo
 ## Final Demo Link